MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/hyper-converged-solution-using-storage-spaces-direct.md

 ## Step 3: Configure Storage Spaces Direct

-Configuring Storage Spaces Direct in Windows Server 2016 includes the following steps:

--   *Step 3.1: Run cluster validation tool*

--   *Step 3.2: Create a cluster*

--   *Step 3.3: Configure a Cluster Witness*

--   *Step 3.4: Clean disks used for Storage Spaces Direct*

--   *Step 3.5: Enable Storage Spaces Direct*

--   *Step 3.6: Create virtual disks*

--   *Step 3.7: Create or deploy virtual machines*

 The following steps are done on a management system that is the same version as the servers being configured.
-The following steps should NOT be done using a PSSession, but run in a Windows PowerShell session that was opened as administrator on the management system.
+The following steps should NOT be run remotely using a PSSession, but instead run in a local PowerShell session on the management system, with adminsitrative permissions.

 ### Step 3.1: Run cluster validation